MaxusTheOne/napari-psf-analysis-CFIM-edition/README.md

 - **Error Handling**: Less likely to crash. errors points can be seen in viewer | Error UI
 - **Bug fixes**: Fixes things like borders and other issues.
 - Not made for file types other than .CZI for now

+## Known Issues

+- for autofilling, only .czi files are supported
+- Paths including non-ASCII characters, like æøå cause unintended behavior
+- The output.czv file is comma seperated with dot as decimal seperator, this might cause issue importing in Excel.